AngelMunoz/Hox/SECURITY.md

 This is a community maintained project, so there are no security guarantees unless they're sponsored.

-However security fixes will be provided if the project is being maintained at the moment of the finding
+However security fixes will be provided if there is availability and if the project is being maintained at the moment of the finding.

 ## Reporting a Vulnerability